At a glance

 1. How long does it take to recover from rhomboid muscle pain?

-If your rhomboid pain is due to your gallbladder rather than a strain or a more serious injury, you can expect some relief as soon as you apply pressure to your gallbladder.
-Dietary changes can prevent the problem from happening again.
+If rhomboid pain is due to gallbladder problems rather than a strain or a more serious injury, you can expect some relief as soon as you apply pressure to your gallbladder.
+Dietary changes can further help prevent and manage gallbladder-related muscle discomfort.

 2. What is the cause of right rhomboid muscle pain and tightness?

-When your rhomboid pain only affects the right side, it is often due to pressure on the phrenic nerve from your gallbladder.
-A poor diet can cause the gallbladder to become backed up and enlarged, putting pressure on the phrenic nerve.
-This causes pain around the right shoulder blade, shoulder joint, upper back, and lower neck.
+Rhomboid pain that only affects the right side is often indicative of phrenic nerve irritation due to gallbladder problems.
+A poor diet can cause the gallbladder to become enlarged, which can put pressure on the phrenic nerve, causing pain around the right shoulder blade, shoulder joint, upper back, and lower neck.

 3. How do I prevent right rhomboid muscle pain and tightness?

-Following a healthy diet like keto and intermittent fasting can help prevent right rhomboid muscle pain and tightness.
-Practicing good posture, stretching to avoid injury, and frequent breaks from long periods of sitting can also help prevent rhomboid pain.
+Following a low-carb keto diet and practicing intermittent fasting can help manage and prevent right rhomboid muscle pain and tightness linked to poor gallbladder health.
+Practicing good posture, stretching to avoid injury, and taking frequent breaks from long periods of sitting can also help prevent rhomboid pain.

 4. Should you massage a rhomboid strain?

 Massage is an excellent technique to soothe a rhomboid strain.
-If you’re experiencing pain on the ride side, the trigger points to relieve the pain are not going to be on the rhomboid muscle itself.
+If you’re experiencing pain on the right side, the trigger points to relieve the pain aren’t going to be on the rhomboid muscle itself.
 Instead, you need to apply gentle pressure to the gallbladder to relieve the pressure that’s being applied to the phrenic nerve.

 5. What does a rhomboid strain feel like?